1987–1989 Tibetan unrest: 1987

-September 21 – The Dalai Lama reveals his Five-Point Peace Plan for Tibet in an address to the U.S. Congressional Human Rights Caucus in Washington D.C.
+September 21 – the Dalai Lama reveals his Five-Point Peace Plan for Tibet in an address to the U.S. Congressional Human Rights Caucus in Washington, D.C.

 September 23 – China rejects the Dalai Lama's Five-Point Peace Plan.

-September 27 — Twenty-one monks from the Drepung Monastery took to the streets of Lhasa to show support for the Dalai Lama, waving the Tibetan flag and calling for Tibetan Independence.
+September 27 – twenty-one monks from the Drepung Monastery took to the streets of Lhasa to show support for the Dalai Lama, waving the Tibetan flag and calling for Tibetan Independence.
 They were gradually joined by a number of laypeople.
 The Chinese authorities broke up the demonstration, arresting all twenty-one monks and five laypeople.
-Multiple news reports labeled this the “black night.”
+Multiple news reports labeled this the "black night."

-October 1 - Large demonstrations occurred on China's National Day in Lhasa when monks from the Sera Monastery decided to fly Tibetan flags and call for Tibetan independence once more.
+October 1 – large demonstrations occurred on China's National Day in Lhasa when monks from the Sera Monastery decided to fly Tibetan flags and call for Tibetan independence once more.
 These demonstrations turned violent, with demonstrators overturning vehicles, setting vehicles and the police station ablaze, and throwing stones at the police.
 At least six Tibetans died.

-October 4 – The Chinese authorities impose a 10 pm curfew on Lhasa residents.
+October 4 – the Chinese authorities impose a 10 pm curfew on Lhasa residents.

-October 6 – A group of roughly fifty monks from the Drepung Monastery began protesting for the release of the monks detained during the September 27 demonstrations while also calling once more for Tibetan independence.
+October 6 – a group of roughly fifty monks from the Drepung Monastery began protesting for the release of the monks detained during the September 27 demonstrations while also calling once more for Tibetan independence.
 An overwhelming force of 250 armed police broke up the peaceful demonstrations, reportedly beating the protesters with a variety of weapons, and arresting the monks.
 The monks were released soon after.

-October 8 – Chinese authorities told foreign journalists to leave Tibet within 48 hours or “face the consequences.”
+October 8 – Chinese authorities told foreign journalists to leave Tibet within 48 hours or "face the consequences."

 1988

-March 5 — A revolt took place at the celebration of the Great Prayer (Monlam Prayer Festival).
+March 5 – a revolt took place at the celebration of the Great Prayer (Monlam Prayer Festival).
 The riots cost the lives of three persons according to Chinese sources; thirty according to the Tibetan opposition.

-June — The Dalai Lama, Tenzin Gyatso, altered his demands to the Chinese government.
+June – the Dalai Lama, Tenzin Gyatso, altered his demands to the Chinese government.
 In his speech at the European Parliament on June 15, 1988, the Dalai Lama proposed a solution for Tibet "in association with the People's Republic of China."

-December 10 — Further riots in Lhasa.
+December 10 – further riots in Lhasa.
 According to official sources one person died; unofficial sources spoke of twelve.
+Dutch lawyer Christa Meindersma is amongst those shot by Chinese soldiers.